 Automatically add us to your favourites folder -

-Most Christmas vacancies will pay you one month or on rare occasions one week after completing the work.
+Most Christmas vacancies will pay you one month or on rare occasions one week after completing it.
 This means you may not get the income until after the New Year

 because of the bank holidays.
-It does mean though that if you have worked in the run up, the months September through to November, you will have money to spend before December 25th, which is handy for buying the presents.
+It does mean though that if you have been there in the run up, the months September through to November, you will have money to spend before December 25th, which is handy for buying the presents.
 If you are

 paid the other side of Xmas you only need budget accordingly.